MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac.md

 ![Confirm device management screenshot](images/MDATP_3_ConfirmDeviceMgmt.png)

-Click Open System Preferences, locate Management Profile on the list and click the **Approve...** button.
+Select Open System Preferences, locate Management Profile on the list and select the **Approve...** button.
 Your Management Profile would be displayed as **Verified**:

 ![Management profile screenshot](images/MDATP_4_ManagementProfile.png)

-2. Click the **Continue** button and complete the enrollment.
+2. Select the **Continue** button and complete the enrollment.

 You can enroll additional machines.
 Optionally, you can do it later, after system configuration and application package are provisioned.